 In the UK, you cannot start a P2P lending platform without authorisation from the Financial Conduct Authority (FCA) — a body that regulates financial activities.

-While some types of crowdfunding are spared from the regulation, other types are going to face stricter laws.
-In this article, we will tell you about the FCA crowdfunding rules in 2018 and where they apply.
+While some types of crowdfunding are spared from the regulation, other types will face stricter laws.
+If you plan to build your own crowdfunding platform, in this article, you will find out the FCA crowdfunding rules in 2021 and where they apply.

 There are not so many countries in the world that regulate alternative ways of funding yet.
 Very few European states do that, and the UK was one of the pioneers.